Best daily deals

 You can track the headphones, customize the EQ, and adjust ANC intensity from the Smart Control app.

 Sennheiser’s proprietary app is free on both the Google Play Store and Apple App Store.
-While it isn’t required in order to use the Sennheiser MOMENTUM 3 Wireless, it has nifty tools that may be of interest.
+While it isn’t required to use the Sennheiser MOMENTUM 3 Wireless, it has nifty tools that may be of interest.
 Like most accompanying headphone apps, this includes a way to customize the EQ and enable voice assistant access.
-You can also adjust the degree to which you hear external noise when Transparent Hearing is enabled, and how aggressive you want the noise cancelling to be.
+You can also adjust the intensity of transparency mode, which amplifies background noise through the headset.
 There are three ANC modes: anti-pressure, anti-wind, and maximum, listed in ascending order.

 How do you connect the Sennheiser MOMENTUM 3 Wireless to your phone?